Piggyback Plant – Live Indoor Plant – 6 inch tall – Easy Care Houseplant

 Overview

 Introduce a touch of whimsical greenery into your home with the fascinating piggyback plant live.
 Also known by its botanical name, Tolmiea menziesii, and common names like ‘Youth-on-Age’ or ‘Mother of Thousands’ (though not to be confused with Kalanchoe daigremontiana), this unique plant earns its moniker from its distinctive propagation method.
 New plantlets, or ‘babies,’ emerge directly from the base of mature leaves, giving the appearance of a mother plant carrying its young on its back.
-This particular offering is a vibrant 6 inch hanging pot specimen, ready to bring immediate charm and life to your indoor space.
+This particular offering is a vibrant 6 inch specimen, ready to bring immediate charm and life to your indoor space.
 It’s an excellent choice for those seeking an easy-to-grow, conversation-starting houseplant that offers continuous visual interest and a rewarding propagation experience.

 Key Benefits